TarsCloud/TarsDocs_en/dev/tarsbenchmark/tars-guide.md

 ### <a id="tb-chapter-2"></a> 1.3.
 Modified Cases

 The case file is divided into upper and lower parts, which are divided by the first line of "#".
-The upper part is the RPC parameter, and the lower part is the value of the RPC call parameter, which corresponds to the parameter one by one.
+The upper part is the RPC parameter, and the lower part is the value of the RPC parameter, which corresponds to the parameter one by one.

 - **Parameter description**：
  1. The input parameter of rpc methed is divided by the "|" symbol,